 - Electronic information displays: flashing Subway/RT route maps to visually announce the next station work in conjunction with ceiling-mounted visual displays.
 Synchronized audio and visual announcements are provided together with additional LED/LCD displays for broadcasting operational messages (i.e. disruptions).

 - Closed circuit cameras: (four per car; 24 per train) are strategically located to cover the interior of each car.
 The Operator and Guard have access to live images only when the passenger alarm is activated.

-- Emergency Alarms: emergency alarms are available on all of the TTC’s subway trains.
-Customers can press these yellow alarm strips in the event of an emergency.
+- Emergency Alarms: these alarms are available on all of the TTC’s subway trains.
+Customers can press the yellow alarm strips in the event of an emergency.
 Train crews will call for emergency responders.

 - Multi-media, colour video screens: (three per car; 18 per train) these display mainly stations and destination information for subway passengers in text and video format, as well as safety and emergency information.

 The new fleet of Toronto Rocket subway trains is jointly funded by the Government of Canada, the Province of Ontario and the City of Toronto.